 Puri Dajuma Cottages & Spa - West Bali

-Nihiwatu is perfect if you would like to stay in one of the most stunning locations on the planet.
-Nihiwatu was created from a vision...
+Nihi Sumba enables you to stay in one of the most stunning locations on the planet.
+Nihi was created from a vision to protect and preserve the unique Sumba culture and empower the local communities to supp...

 Misool Eco Resort - Raja Ampat